x0xr00t/sl0ppy-lfi/README.md

 * enter url when it ask for it like this `http://server.vulnerable.com/index.php?page=`
 * or any other page, or lfi param

-# usage Windows-lfi
+# usage linux-lfi
 * `./sl0ppy-lfi-fw`
 * * option 3
 * Enter Username when asked for it
 * enter url when it ask for it like this `http://server.vulnerable.com/index.php?page=`
 * or any other page, or lfi param

-# usage Windows-lfi
+# usage Windows-linux-lfi
 * `./sl0ppy-lfi-fw`
 * * option 4
 * Enter Username when asked for it